TrumpetOfDeath/CinematicsBuddyImport/README.md

 - Type in a file name and press the export button.

-- In After Effects, go to `File > Scripts > Run Script File...` and select the .jsx file you just saved.
+- In After Effects, go to `File > Scripts > Run Script File...` and select the .jsx file you just created.
 A new composition will be created that contains the camera and null object data.
 ---
 Known issues:

 - When a car is demo'd, it is placed in the center of the field.
 You'll need to manually hide it.
-- Although the campath/snapshot file improves framerate consistency it still isn't perfect!
-Manual adjustment/experimentation may still be necessary.
+- Although the campath/snapshot file improves framerate consistency it isn't always perfect!
+Some adjustment may still be necessary.